ournetworks/2019/visas/initial-email.md

 We are happy to write a letter supporting your visa application to travel to Toronto for Our Networks.

-To write it, we need your:
+To write it, we need some information as printed on your travel document...

+- Full name:
+- Name prefix:
+- Gender pronoun:
-- Date of birth
+- Date of birth:
-- Contact information (telephone number and email)
+- Nationality:
+- Address:
+- Country:
+- Phone:
-- Exact address
+- Email:

-- The purpose of the visit to Canada (if you're doing anything besides attend Our Networks)
+Your employment/affiliation...

+- Title at institution:
+- Name of institution:
+- Country of institution:

+Your financial sponsor (if any)...

+- Name of sponsor:
+- Description of sponsor:

+Your travel arrangement...

-- The duration of the visit
+- The duration of visit and approximate travel dates:
-- Where you will stay in Canada and how you will pay for the stay (probably the name of your employer and job title)
-- The date when you will arrive in Canada and the date you will leave (approximately is probably fine, since we know the conference dates)
+- Flight and accommodation arrangement (if available):
+- Canadian embassy for your travel visa application:

-Please feel free to use encrypted channels.
-I can do either:
+To response to this email, please feel free to use encrypted channels (in order of preference):

-1. GPG: [OUR_NETWORKS_CONTACT_KEY_DETAILS]
+1. Signal: [OUR_NETWORKS_CONTACT_SIGNAL_NUMBER]
-2. Matrix via encrypted chat: [OUR_NETWORKS_MATRIX_HANDLE]
+2. Matrix (encrypted): [OUR_NETWORKS_CONTACT_MATRIX_HANDLE]
-3. Signal [OUR_NETWORKS_CONTACT_NUMBER]
+3. GPG: [OUR_NETWORKS_CONTACT_GPG_KEY]

 Regards,